sikehish/Unique-WhatsApp-Wishes-Generator/README.md

 # Unique-WhatsApp-Wishes-Generator

-A script that helps in generating unique, personalized wishes and sends them to every number listed in a chosen `.txt` file.
+A script that helps in generating unique, personalized wishes and sends them to every number listed in a chosen `.txt` file using WhatsApp web.
 This tool can be used to send unique and cool personalized messages on various occasions and festivals using the power of AI.

 ## Features